SyrkavanKuppenveld/progressierups/README.md

 - /code: contains all of the codebase of this project.
     - /code/algorithms: contains code to run the algorithms with.
-        - (...<evt nog specifieke algorithm-files weergeven>)
+        - /code/algorithms/greedy.py: contains the Greedy algorithm and extensions thereof.
+        - /code/algorithms/hillclimber: contains the HillClimber algorithm.
+        - /code/algorithms/random: contains the Random algorithm.
     - /code/classes: contains four classes necessary for the project.
-        - /code/classes/gates.py: contains the Gate Class
+        - /code/classes/gates.py: contains the Gate Class.
-        - /code/classes/graph.py: contains the Graph Class
+        - /code/classes/graph.py: contains the Graph Class.
-        - /code/classes/node.py: contains the Node Class
+        - /code/classes/node.py: contains the Node Class.
-        - /code/classes/wire.py: contains the Wire Class
+        - /code/classes/wire.py: contains the Wire Class.
-    - /code/visualization: contains code that generates a visualisation of the designed chip(s).
+    - /code/visualization: contains code that generates a visualisation of the designed chip(s) and wire.
-- /gates&netlists: contains multiple datafiles necessary for initialising the chip and graph.
+- /gates&netlists: contains multiple datafiles needed for initialization of the chip and connections.

 ## Authors
 - Eline van Groningen